-Root canal therapy is a very common and simple dental procedure with over 15 million performed each year.
-The painless root canal treatment in Brooklyn can not only cure your tooth pain but also preserve your natural teeth and save you from needing implants or bridges.
-When you understand the benefits of root canal procedure and exactly what’s involved, it should get rid of any fears you may have regarding this endodontic treatment.
+Root canal therapy is a common and simple dental procedure with over 15 million performed each year.
+The painless root canal treatment can not only cure your tooth pain but also preserve your natural teeth and save you from needing implants or bridges.
+Understanding the benefits of the procedure should get rid of any fears you may have regarding this endodontic treatment.
 By visiting a trained and experienced endodontist, the risk of infection is practically non-existent.

-Your best root canal dentist in Brooklyn is also a cosmetic dentist who can place crowns or other procedures you may need to maintain your oral health.
-At Broadway Family Dental, we use only the best dental materials available in the USA.
+Your best general dentist in Brooklyn, NY is also a cosmetic dentist who can place crowns or other procedures you may need to maintain your oral health.
+At Brooklyn, New York cosmetic dentistry clinic, we use only the best dental materials available in the USA.
 We work with the top dental labs in New York and use only the highest quality dental components available on the market today.

 What Is a Root Canal?

-Root canal therapy is an advanced procedure to thoroughly clean out the pulp chamber and root canals of an infected tooth.
-Sometimes referred to as endodontic therapy, it’s an effective way to save a tooth from extraction.
-If it’s your first time having a root canal procedure, you may feel a little nervous.
-However, you have nothing to fear as root canals are common procedures for your Brooklyn family dentist.
+Root canal therapy is an advanced procedure to thoroughly clean out the pulp chamber and canals of an infected tooth.
+Sometimes referred to as endodontic therapy.
+It’s an effective way to save a tooth from extraction.
+If it’s your first time having the procedure, you may feel a little nervous.
+You have nothing to fear as it is a common procedure for your Brooklyn family dentist.

 A root canal dentist is called an endodontist.
 Endodontics deals with treating disease and injury to your dental pulp.
 If your pulp becomes infected or inflamed, it creates large amounts of pressure on your tooth.
-The sooner you realize there’s a problem and seek treatment, the greater the chance of saving it from extraction.
+The sooner you catch the problem and seek treatment, the greater the chance of saving it from extraction.

-It’s perfectly normal and natural to have some fears and apprehensions about going to the dentist especially when it’s for more than a basic cleaning.
-It helps to be fully informed about what’s involved in a root canal treatment.
+It’s perfectly normal and natural to have some fears about going to the dentist especially when it’s for more than a basic cleaning. t helps to be fully informed about what’s involved in a root canal treatment.

 When Do You Need a Root Canal?

-A root canal procedure is most commonly performed because the dental pulp in the center of the tooth and which contains the nerves has become infected or injured.
+A root canal procedure is performed because the dental pulp in the center of the tooth has become infected or injured.
 Usually, the dental pulp is protected by the tooth structure around it, but if a tooth becomes damaged, it can expose the pulp.
-Once the pulp is exposed, bacteria in the mouth will soon infect it, causing that characteristic pain of a severe toothache.
+Once the pulp is exposed, bacteria in the mouth will infect it, causing that characteristic pain of a severe toothache.